-If you are planning a long-term stay in Malaysia, the Malaysia My Second Home (MM2H) Programme is a good option for foreigners who want to stay and invest in Malaysia for a longer period.
-However, these participants are not allowed to work/be employed while staying in Malaysia except those who were issued special work passes.
+If you are planning a long-term stay in Malaysia, the Malaysia My Second Home (MM2H) Programme is a great option.
+They are allowed to stay and invest in Malaysia for a long period of time.
+However, these participants are not allowed to work/be employed while staying in Malaysia except those who were issued with special work passes.

 Depending on the type of job and skills, different working passes are issued when obtaining a work permit.